alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 		Example:	! ~c | ~f

-The program is fairly flexible with the use of parentheses, with the
+The program is fairly flexible with the use of parentheses, with the following exceptions:
-exceptions:
-	(1) The outermost parentheses for rules must be included (2) Any parenthese required for understaning the meaning of the expression must be included
+	(1) The outermost parentheses for rules must be included (2) Any parentheses required for understanding the meaning of the expression must be included

 Moreover, spacing within a line ignored is ignored.
 The following rule is perfectly acceptable:

-		Example (a   & ~b &c -> p | q |r)
+		Example: (a   & ~b &c -> p | q |r)

-IMPORTANT: Rules and constraints must appear on lines by themselves or the program will be able to parse them correctly.
+IMPORTANT: Rules and constraints must appear on lines by themselves or the program will not be able to parse them correctly.
 Also, the first character of a rule line MUST be a “(“, and the first character of a constraint line MUST be a “!”.